-This research investigates ways to utilize Visual Programming Languages (VPLs) with neurophysiological measurements of electroencephalogram (EEG) signals acquired with a Brain-Computer Interface (BCI).
+This research investigates ways to utilize Visual Programming Languages (VPLs) with neurophysiological measurements of electroencephalography (EEG) signals acquired with a Brain-Computer Interface (BCI).
 This data can be used to understand cognitive and affective states such as fatigue, cognitive workload, engagement, attention, and frustration.
-Using an interface equipped with a visual block-based programming environment enables users to interact with visualizations mapped to EEG data.
-Interacting with a drag-and-drop VPL allows users to dynamically utilize data streams captured from the BCI and quickly iterate on various visualization designs.
+This work features a block-based programming environment capable of analyzing (near) real-time electroencephalography (EEG) data that enables users to quickly develop neurofeedback applications.
 See 'Using a Visual Programing Language to Interact with Visualizations of Electroencephalogram Signals' for more information.

 The Brain-Drone Race is a competition featuring users' cognitive ability and mental endurance.
 During this event competitors are required to out-focus opponents in a drone drag race fueled by electrical signals emitted from the brain.
 On April 16, 2016, 16 participants competed using the Emotiv insight headsets and DJI Phantom 2 drones.
 Although others had previously demonstrated drone manipulation via EEG, this was the first public demonstration of a competitive Brain-Drone event.
 For more information visit www.braindronerace.com.